Top O’The Oblong To Ya

 Ignoring our claim to the Pacific, a patent granted in 1664 gave the Duke of York “all the land from the west side of Connecticut River to the east side of Delaware Bay.”
 In October 1664 Connecticut sent commissioners to New York to resolve the conflicting claims.
 The resulting agreement placed Long Island under New York jurisdiction and established the boundary between Connecticut and New York as a line to run from the Mamaroneck River “north-northwest to the line of the Massachusetts.”
 The resulting line would have crossed the Hudson River near Peekskill and met the boundary of Massachusetts near the northwest corner of what is now Ulster County, New York.
 However, the 1664 line was never surveyed, confirmed by the King, or accepted by New York.

-Our now-rich towns down in now-Fairfield County were aligned with Connecticut, but New York disagreed with them.
+Our now-wealthy towns down in now-Fairfield County were aligned with Connecticut, but New York disagreed with them.
 So they built an outpost in what is now Tarrytown in what was then, sort of (according to that 1664 grant that was never realized) Connecticut.
 Now Connecticut was mad.

 So in 1683 the boundary between Connecticut and New York was generally recognized as a line parallel to and twenty miles from the Hudson River north to the Massachusetts line.
 However, New York, acknowledging most of Connecticut’s settlements in (now) Fairfield County, gave up a claims to a 61,660 acre rectangle east of the Byram River, which became the area sometimes referred to as Connecticut’s “panhandle” or the “handle of the cleaver”.
-In return, (This would be the Greenwich, Stamford, Darien, New Canaan bit.)
+(This would be the Greenwich, Stamford, Darien, New Canaan bit.)

-Connecticut gave up its claims to Rye (no loss there) and ceded to New York a strip of land 580 rods (1.81 miles) wide “equivalent” to the area of the panhandle that extended north from Ridgefield along Dutchess, Putnam, and Westchester Counties, New York, to the Massachusetts line.
+In return, Connecticut gave up its claims to Rye (no loss there) and ceded to New York a strip of land 580 rods (1.81 miles) wide “equivalent” to the area of the panhandle that extended north from Ridgefield along Dutchess, Putnam, and Westchester Counties, New York, to the Massachusetts line.
 This territory came to be known as “The Oblong”.

 Of course, the actual surveying and boundary marking of the Oblong took forever; like 200 years forever as no side trusted the other and they kept messing up.
 But as it turns out, they didn’t mess up in 1731 and the border hasn’t changed since that survey.